mohamedelhafy/calc_project/README.md

 <img src="https://user-images.githubusercontent.com/36426512/104137427-3d6a0680-53a5-11eb-96d4-f80c6016c3ab.jpg" width="500" height="300">

-End-Cont function:-
+End-Cont label:-

 this function will be executed when the string is empty which is the end of the string so, this function gets the final value of the equation.

-mul-count function:-
+mul-count label:-

 this function is called when the process character (sym-mul)  after or before the '-' or '+' signs is the '*' process character so, a multiplication process is performed.

-div-cont function:-
+div-cont label:-

 this function is called when the process character (sym-mul) after or before the '+' or '-' signs is the '/' process character so, a division process is performed.